Sermons

 4 March 2018

 There are several Bible verses that I would call my favourite.
-Today’s reading includes one of those: Paul wrote, “We preach Christ crucified, a stumbling block to Jews and foolishness to the Gentiles,” Paul knew that there was an offensive side to the Christian message to those who didn’t understand – or as he called… Read more
+Today’s reading includes one of those: Paul wrote, “We preach Christ crucified, a stumbling block to Jews and foolishness… Read more

 Follow the leader